deverhjj/ExpandableRecyclerView/README.md

 # ExpandableRecyclerView
-Custom RecyclerView.Adapter that implement features like ExpandableListView
+Custom RecyclerView#Adapter that implement features like ExpandableListView

 ## Features